Instructions for Authors

 Author contributions

 The JSMCAH requires authors to use the CRediT Contributor Roles Taxonomy to categorize author and non-author contributions.
 Author identity should be masked during the review process.
+Consistent with guidance from COPE and WAME, artificial intelligence (AI) tools cannot be authors.
+The use of AI tools to generate text should be noted in acknowledgments and described in Methods, as specified in WAME Recommendation 2.

 Acknowledgments

 All contributors who do not meet the criteria for authorship should be listed in an acknowledgments section of the title page, i.e. not listed in the main manuscript.
-Examples of those who might be acknowledged include a person who provided purely technical help, writing assistance, or a department chairperson who provided only general support.
+Examples of those who might be acknowledged include a person who provided purely technical help, writing assistance (including AI tools), or a department chairperson who provided only general support.
 Financial and material support should also be acknowledged.
 We strongly encourage acknowledgment of people and organizations who generated data used in the manuscript, as without the hard work on the front lines, there would be nothing for authors to analyze and write about.

 Conflict of interest and funding